peterkyalo/peter-portfolio/README.md

-# My Software Developer Portfolio Template
+# My Software Developer Portfolio Website

 This repository contains a clean, modern, and responsive single-page portfolio website.
-It's designed specifically  to showcasemy their skills, projects, and experience to potential employers or collaborators.
+It's designed specifically  to showcasemy my skills, projects, and experience to potential employers or collaborators.

 ## Project Overview